igordertigor/website-blog/docs/posts/2022-08-26-github-model-registry.md

 # Conclusion

 In this article, I highlighted the benefits of a central model registry and I described how to build such a model registry on top of a regular git repository.
 I further outlined some specific ways how GitHub features such as pull requests or actions can be used to ensure that models in the registry satisfy certain downstream requirements.

+Mlem is a very new set of tools.
+Have you used it yet?
+How did you find it?
+How do you think it compares to alternatives like MLFlow?
+Please let me know in the comments!